renandelmonico/renandelmonico/README.md

 I've had the opportunity to speak at some events, including:

 - Vida de Programador Weekend
+- DevPR - Ingá.PHP
+- 2º Meetup DevParaná Umuarama
 - Jornada Acadêmica - Faculdade Alfa Umuarama / Faculdade Integrada Campo Mourão
-- 2º Meetup DevParaná Umuarama

 You can see the talks and slides on my [GitHub page](https://github.com/renandelmonico/palestras).